Skip to main content Skip to navigation

 This image shows a cohort of Linguistics students inside of a classroom

-Explore our Intercultural Communication for Business and the Professions taught Master's degree.
+Find out more about our Intercultural Communication for Business and the Professions Master's degree at Warwick

 Intercultural Communication for Business and the Professions MSc provides you with a wide range of in-depth knowledge and skills related to intercultural communication.
-Analyse and investigate communication across cultures at Warwick's Department of Applied Linguistics, ranked 3rd in The Times/Sunday Times Good University Guide 2022.
+Analyse and investigate communication across cultures at Warwick's Department of Applied Linguistics, ranked 9th in the UK for Linguistics The Complete University Guide 2024.

 Course overview